-The Cayce Historical Museum will be temporarily closed starting March 17th through March 30th.
+The Cayce Historical Museum will be temporarily closed through May 31st.
 Please follow our Social Media pages for additional updates, which we will post as they are available.
 Thank you for your patience and understanding.
 We hope you and your family remain safe and healthy!

 The Cayce Historical Museum’s main building is a replica of a frontier trading post built in the area in 1765.
 This post was seized by the British during the Revolution and used as a fort.
 It was called Fort Granby.
 Later the structure became a family home for the Cayce family, whose name was chosen for the present city of Cayce when it was chartered in 1914.
 The museum building displays artifacts and interprets the historical, social, and cultural heritage of the area that has included the historical communities of Saxe Gotha and Granby and the current community of the City of Cayce.

 The Cayce Historical Museum exhibits include an extensive Native American artifact collection of over 8,000 items, colonial and American Revolutionary War objects, Civil War objects, an exhibit on the locks on the Congaree River, and an exhibit on the famous Doolittle raiders of World War II who trained in the area before their historic mission.
 New exhibits coming in summer and fall of 2019 include an exhibit on the 1964 Cayce Dixie Youth World Series Champions and an exhibit on preserving food before refrigeration in our historic smokehouse structure.
 There is also a 1749 detached kitchen on the museum grounds that is open for special living history events and a railroad boxcar and 1938 rail speeder.

 The Native American Exhibit